DV

 What is the difference between QQQ and VUG?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while VUG (Vanguard Growth ETF) tracks CRSP US Large Cap Growth Index with a growth approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while VUG (Vanguard Growth ETF) tracks CRSP US Large Cap Growth Index with a growth approach.
 They are issued by Invesco and Vanguard respectively.

 Can I hold both QQQ and VUG?